(14th) Korea Green Innovation Days (KGID) 2025

 A series of quick, dynamic talks followed by a panel discussion and Q&A, exploring how AI and emerging technologies are transforming future green growth and employment opportunities across institutions and sectors.

-Moderator: Christine Zhenwei Qiang, Global Director, DTFDR, WBG
+Moderator: Christine Zhenwei Qiang, Global Director, DTFDR, World Bank Group

-Keynote Speech: Yeon Hak Kim, Science and ICT Attache, The Ministry of Science and ICT
+Keynote Speech: Yeon Hak Kim, Science and ICT Attache, Embassy of the Republic of Korea in the USA (Presentation)

-- Hyejung Lim, Director, National Information Society Agency (NIA) - “Korea's AI transformation journey and practices”
+- Hyejeong Lim, Director, National Information Society Agency (NIA) - “Korea's AI transformation journey and practices” (Presentation)

-- Byung-Hun Son, General Manager, New Energy Business Department, Korea Electric Power Corporation (KEPCO), “AI for power demand forecasting, smart grid optimization, and predictive maintenance in the energy sector”
+- Byung-Hun Son, General Manager, New Energy Business Department, Korea Electric Power Corporation (KEPCO) - “AI for power demand forecasting, smart grid optimization, and predictive maintenance in the energy sector” (Presentation)

 (16:30-16:35)